darshcloud/CMPE283-assignment-2/README.md

 `sudo apt-get install fakeroot build-essential ncurses-dev xz-utils libssl-dev bc flex libelf-dev bison`
 * Copy the existing configuration using the command<br/>
 `cp -v /boot/config-$(uname -r) .config`
-* run the below command to compile and build the kernel<br/>
+* Run the below command to compile and build the kernel<br/>
 `make -j $nproc` <br/>
 if you encounter error "No rule to make target 'debian/canonical-certs.pem" then disable securities certificate by using<br/>